 After all, they are not exempt from damp.
 The purpose of a dehumidifier is to remove damp and moisture from the air but also to prevent things like mould and mildew from growing.
 Many models will also purify the air, killing bacteria.

-This is ideal for those who suffer with asthma and other allergies.
+This is ideal for those who suffer from asthma and other allergies.
 Take a look at the caravan dehumidifier reviews and find the best dehumidifier for caravans and motor homes.

 If you are looking for a new dehumidifier for your caravan or motorhome, then all of these are fantastic ones to go for.

-- Best Dehumidifier for Caravans and Motorhomes (In Order)
+- Best Dehumidifier for Caravans and Motorhomes (UK Models)

 - Key Things to Look for